Silence is Golden at Bali’s Silent Retreat by Nadia Bintoro

 Set in an ashram style, the retreat provides a place of sanctuary for rejuvenation and restoration.
 Nestled amongst the lush rice paddies and dense tropical jungle at the back, the estate occupies massive four hectares piece of land in the quaint village of Mongan.

 Accommodation varies and scattered across the land in between the vegetable & herb garden, meditation bale and labyrinth walk.
 The wooden bungalow at the front offers complete privacy and solitude, while the single rooms creates comfortable private spaces with an open back door view leading to the jungle.

-And for those who enjoy the company of others, separate dormitories of eight for men and women are available.
 All buildings are constructed from recycled timbers in indigenous architectures that speak true to the retreat’s green principle.

 Non-denominational and non-religious, there is no required daily schedule of practice set in Bali Silent Retreat.
 No strict rituals or chanting to be done.
 Visitors are free to roam around, take part in yoga or daily meditation and venture into the labyrinth and jungle for personal meditation.
 Only one rule remains: all must be done in silence.

 I woke up on my first day at the wee hours of 6 a.m. to take part in the morning meditation.
 Amidst the early morning fog, a majestic view of Mount Batu Karu on the horizon greets me.
 A golden mass of rice paddies ready to be harvested spread as far as my eyes can see.
 The local farmers start their work for the day.
 Our eyes met, and they smiled.
 This majestic view and this humble morning ritual itself is enough to bring serenity and calm into my mind.